Carolina Life Insurance Company

 The Carolina Life Insurance Company is a historic commercial building at 1501 Lady Street in Columbia, South Carolina, alternatively known as Seibels, Bruce & Company Building.
 It is a five-story masonry structure, finished primarily in limestone with granite trim.
 It presents an angled five-bay facade to the junction of Lady and Bull Streets, and is presently known as the Seibels Building.
 It was built in 1949 and enlarged in 1977; its original design by the local firm of Lafaye, Lafaye & Fair was a major contribution to the city's modern architecture.
 The Carolina Life Insurance Company only occupied the building until the early 1960s, when it was merged into another insurance company.
-It has since 1965 been home to Seibels, Bruce & Company, another insurer.
+From 1965 to 2024 it was home to Seibels, Bruce & Company, another insurer.

 The building was added to the National Register of Historic Places in 2016.